Get my best tips to smooth legato playing on the acoustic guitar.

 The word legato is Italian for "tied together", and playing legato simply involves producing a smooth transition from one note to another, hence the name "legato playing".

+Legato playing on the guitar usually consists of a combination of hammer-ons and pull-offs, but it can also include slides.
 Hammer-ons involve plucking the first note and tapping the next note quickly with the finger, while pull-offs entail plucking the first note and pulling the string with the finger to sound the next note.

 What Is A Hammer On?